gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 The answer to the Situation Question must be in context.

 ##### Example
-Split quotation: For example, Matthew 4:19 says, “Come, follow me”, Jesus said, “and I will send you out to fish for people.”
+Split quotation: For example, Matthew 4:19 says, "Come, follow me", Jesus said, "and I will send you out to fish for people."
 This example could be written, Who said it?
-“Come, follow me, and I will send you out to fish for people” Answer:  Jesus.
+"Come, follow me, and I will send you out to fish for people" Answer:  Jesus.

 ### Question Structure
 This defines how a Quizmaster must introduce and read each question type.